Boost your Cuppa Joe with these Coffee Alternatives

 Words: Robyn Samuels

 As much as we love our trusty cuppa joe, it can be worrisome when you start to build a caffeine dependency.
-Of course, coffee has amazing health benefits but like most things in life, everything should be consumed in moderation.
+Of course, coffee has amazing health benefits, but like most things in life, it’s best consumed in moderation.
 Whether you’re trying to decrease your caffeine intake or boost your health, these coffee alternatives might provide the motivation you need to grind through the day.

 Caffeine is a psychoactive substance that alters the state of mind and neurological functioning, often resulting in increased energy, alertness and concentration.